Vozokany, Galanta District

 Vozokany (Pozsonyvezekény) is a village and municipality in Galanta District of the Trnava Region of south-west Slovakia.

-Geography

-The municipality lies at an elevation of 119 metres and covers an area of 12.893 km^{2}.
-It has a population of about 1,103 people.

 History

 In the 9th century, the territory of Vozokany became part of the Kingdom of Hungary.
 In historical records the village was first mentioned in 1240.
 Before the establishment of independent Czechoslovakia in 1918, it was part of Pozsony County.

 After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops occupied the area, later acknowledged internationally by the Treaty of Trianon.
 Between 1938 and 1945 Vozokany once more became part of Miklós Horthy's Hungary through the First Vienna Award.
 From 1945 until the Velvet Divorce, it was part of Czechoslovakia.
 Since then it has been part of Slovakia.